BEHIND BARS AND BEYOND: A PERFECT IRELAND ITINERARY THAT INCLUDES KILMAINHAM GAOL

 Continue to Dublin Castle, where the contrast between opulent State Apartments and the medieval undercroft offers another perspective on Ireland’s complex relationship with power and governance.
 For lunch, the nearby Chester Beatty Library café provides quality food in a peaceful setting away from the tourist crush.

-Afternoon options depend on personal interests.
+Afternoon options depend on personal interests, though there are countless things to do in Ireland beyond the typical tourist trail.
 History enthusiasts should visit the GPO Witness History exhibition ($15) documenting the 1916 Easter Rising, while literature fans might prefer the Museum of Literature Ireland ($12).
 Walking tours focused on revolutionary history ($18-25) connect the physical locations of Dublin’s independence struggle, including sites associated with figures imprisoned at Kilmainham.

 Beyond Dublin: Western Ireland’s Greatest Hits